sean-dingxu/keyphrase/readme.md

 ##### Distribute request of search
 - Using`search(request)`to distribute request by request.method and search_type
-- NOTE: Title must be in the DB, url must be directly access to the pdf
+- NOTE: Title must be in the DB, url must be directly access to the pdf (such as http://)
 ```python
 def search(request):
     """